djhowell/jiracluster/README.md

 [Can be found here](RELEASE.md)

 ## Key Features
-The templates in this repository use Azure Cloud features to create a resilient and scaleable solution:
+The templates in this repository use Azure Cloud features to create a resilient and saleable solution:

-*  Only Azure "managed" features/functionality used to provide scaleablity, monitoring, and backup/recovery features "out of the box."
+*  Only Azure "managed" features/functionality used to provide scalability, monitoring, and backup/recovery features "out of the box."
 *  Security and accessibility principles/rules applied to ensure all customer data is protected.
 *  Optional SSL and CNAME/domain name support.
 *  Advanced monitoring and analytics the following integrated services: